-The following Immigration guidance note Produced in partnership with Lesley Kemp provides comprehensive and up to date legal information covering:
+The following Immigration practice note produced in partnership with Lesley Kemp of Helen Smith Immigration provides comprehensive and up to date legal information covering:

 To view the latest version of this document and thousands of others like it, sign-in to LexisPSL or register for a free trial.